filipsobol/sonda/.changeset/odd-balloons-compare.md

 "sonda": major
 ---

-Create individual export path for each integration
+Create an individual export path for each integration